UW-GDA/jupyterbook/book/resources/code_of_conduct.md

 ## Enforcement Responsibilities & Guidelines

-I am responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior deemed inappropriate, threatening, offensive, or harmful.
+In order to maintain a safe and welcoming environment, when violations of our standards occur, I reserve the right to take appropriate corrective action.
 I will communicate reasons for moderation decisions when appropriate.
-In order to maintain a safe and welcoming environment, when violations of our standards occur, I reserve the right to take corrective actions including but not limited to:
+Corrective actions include but are not limited to:
 - some
 - examples
 - here